 This article describes how to configure Credit Card Reference Payment Pages 2.0 for the CyberSource Tokenization gateway.
 For details about compatibility with the browsers, see Browser Support Policy.

 This feature is in Limited Availability.
 We are actively soliciting feedback from a small set of early adopters before releasing as generally available.

-Before any integration work can begin, the Payment Page form must be set up in Zuora.
+Before any integration work can begin, set up a Payment Page form in Zuora: